DhanushkaSandakelum/DhanushkaSandakelum/README.md

 # 👋 Hi there, I'm Dhanushka Sandakelum

-**`Undergraduate of BSc.
+**`Software Engineer, BSc.
 (Hons) in Computer Science`**

-A Dedicated, Hardworking and motivated computer science undergraduate who is willing to contribute his maximum effort to the organization while learning new technologies.
+A highly motivated and detail-oriented Software Engineer with a strong foundation in computer science.
+Passionate about building scalable solutions, optimizing system performance, and continuously exploring emerging technologies.
+Committed to delivering high-quality software while driving innovation and efficiency in every project.

 ### 📂 Download CV